The AI Revolution: 2025 and Beyond

 Drug Discovery

-AI algorithms dramatically accelerated the vaccine development process by analyzing millions of potential compounds and predicting their effectiveness.
-This technology reduced the typical vaccine development timeline from years to months, leading to the fastest vaccine development in history.
+AI algorithms dramatically accelerated vaccine development by analyzing millions of potential compounds and predicting their effectiveness.
+This technology compressed the typical timeline from years to months, achieving the fastest vaccine development in history.

 3